 - tell us about any changes to your circumstances

-- regularly check that your information is up to date through your myGov account
+- regularly check your information is up to date using your Centrelink online account through myGov

 It is never too late to report a change.
-By telling us about any changes today, we can help make sure you receive the correct payment.
+By telling us about any changes today, we can help make sure you get the correct payment.

 How we target welfare fraud